Medically Reviewed by Dr. Majid Tanveer, DVM

 Regular brushing of teeth helps keep your pup’s gums healthy and prevents the buildup of tartar, which can cause gum disease and even worse breath.

 How to properly brush your pup’s teeth: You’ll need a special canine toothbrush and toothpaste.
-You should brush your pup’s teeth at least once a week or twice a week if plaque buildup is a problem.
+You should brush your pup’s teeth at least once or twice a week if plaque buildup is a problem.

-You can also use dental wipes or swabs to help remove plaque and freshen your pup’s breath in between regular brushing sessions.
+You can also use dental wipes or swabs to help remove plaque and freshen your pup’s breath between regular brushing sessions.

 11. Fresh Water Intake to Keep the Mouth Moisturized